Early Childhood Development Micro-Entrepreneurs’ Financial

 Youth Research for Scale2Save: 2018-2019

-Country: Nigeria, Senegal and Morocco Sample size: 354 respondents Duration: 10 months
+Sample size: 354 respondents

 Research Description: This project was commissioned by WSBI for its Scale2Save programme, funded by the Mastercard Foundation.
 This project was about understanding young people’s savings behaviour.
 It demonstrated the saving patterns of young people in three countries and how they compared.
 It investigated the scope for youth savings accounts and how these should be designed.
 Read More>>